Mimiro creates digital tools which help farmers to increase productivity, work more closely with suppliers and reduce greenhouse gas emissions.

 Most farmers, however, lack access to digital tools that could make their working day more efficient.
 And the tools that do exist are often not able to communicate well with each other.

-Mimiro is building a comprehensive, digital ecosystem for the entire agriculture industry, providing useful apps for farmers and valuable data access for third parties.
+Mimiro has built a comprehensive, digital ecosystem for the entire agriculture industry, providing useful apps for farmers and valuable data access for third parties.

 The Mimiro system collects data from a number of sources, including individual farmers, and saves the data in a secure cloud.